roguetrainer/around-the-world-in-81-repos/README.md

 > 💭 *"Anything one man\* can imagine, other men\* can make real."*
 — Jules Verne, **Around the World in Eighty Days**

+> 🐈‍⬛ *"Be curious, not judgmental"* — Walt Whitman

 \* Verne's 19th-century language aside, his vision was universal, and today includes humans of all genders collaborating with AI. 🤗

 ![81 repos](81repos.png)